ADA Compliance for Websites in Plain English

 So the technically correct legal answer is to make it so that everyone, including persons with disabilities, can enjoy the “full and equal” use of your website; they can access content, navigate your website successfully, engage with different elements, etc.

-Restated, generally, we have to make sure our websites provide for meaningful access and effective communication to those with disabilities.
+Restated, generally, we have to make sure our websites provide for meaningful access to those with disabilities.

-U.S. courts and the Department of Justice (DOJ) have continually referenced the Web Content Accessibility Guidelines (WCAG) 2.0 Level AA success criteria as the standard to gauge whether websites are accessible.
+U.S. courts and the Department of Justice (DOJ) have continually referenced the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA success criteria as a technical standard to gauge whether websites are accessible.

 But, just because our website doesn’t fully meet a WCAG success criterion doesn’t mean we’re in violation of the ADA.